alexisc64/git__commands/git_commands.md

 `git reflog` to list operations for example, checkouts or commits made on local repository

-`git commit -m "text"` to add the changes in your files without changing the sc>
+`git commit -m "text"` to add the changes in your files without changing the screen.
 ## push to a remote repository
 `git push -u "direction"` used to commit to a remote repository

 `git status` to see the status of the files, you can use this to verify if you added the changes you just have done

-`git remote -v` to see every remote repository
+`git remote -v` to see the different remote repositories.

 ## branches